wp-plugins/cp-contact-form-with-paypal/README.txt

 http://wordpress.dwbooster.com/forms/cp-contact-form-with-paypal

+= Q: Where can I publish the contact form? =

+A: You can publish the contact forms into pages and posts.
+Other versions of the plugin also allow publishing it as a widget.

 == Screenshots ==

-1. Forms List
+1. Contact Forms List
-2. Form Settings
+2. Contact Form Settings
 3. Inserting a contact form into a page
 4. Sample contact form